SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 text automatically, alleviating this problem.

 Usage help can be generated using the `CommandLineParser.WriteUsage` method.
-The output can be customized using the `WriteUsageOptions` class.
-The `CommandLineParser.WriteUsageToConsole` method provides a convenient way to write the usage help to the standard output stream, properly word-wrapping the text at the console width.
+The output can be customized using the `UsageWriter` class.
+By default, the `CommandLineParser.WriteUsage` method will write the usage help to the standard output stream, properly white-space wrapping the text at the console width.

 If you use the static `CommandLineParser.Parse<T>()` method, usage help will be printed automatically in the event the command line is invalid, or the "-Help" argument was used.
 In this